 MAKING NEW MEDIA (2009)

-This book explores examples of young people’s production of new media: film, animation, digital games and machinima.
 The book has just been translated into Japanese by a group of scholars in Tokyo, Kyoto and Yokohama, led by Professor Kaori Okuizumi, to whom I’m extremely grateful.
 It’s published by Kuroshio Press, Tokyo.

 MEDIA TEACHING: LANGUAGE, AUDIENCE AND PRODUCTION (2008, edited with Cal Durrant)